salvadornm/cerisse/docs/prob.md

 };
 ```

+NOTE: The file uses thet AMReX type Real for floats, which can be single or double precision.
+Check ```GNU_Makefile```

-### Global Cosntants
+### Global Constants

-Similarly,  global constants can be defined
+In some cases in convenient to defined a a few global constants , such as

 ```cpp
 static constexpr Real Reynolds = 3000.0;
 ```

-Define them as ```static constexpr```, so
+These arte defined as ```static constexpr```, so
 they are evaluated at compile time, making it efficient for use in other compile-time expressions.
-For example, they may be used to set-up a constant viscosity
+Global constant can be used in the method and the ProbParm strcuture and also in the parmeters to methods (see below),
+unlike the ProbParm strycture which is used in user functions.

+NOTE: By default Cerisse uses SI units (unlike PeleC) or no-units, include the file "Constants.h" to acesse conversion factors (CGS to SI and viceversa) as well as universal constants with appropiate precision.

 ## Themodynamic and Transport Closures

+The namespace PROB needs to define the **closures_dt** template, which
-creating the "closures" of the problems, that means which model of transport
+creates the physical "closures" of the problems, that means which themrodynamics model is used as well as transport
-properties is to be used.
+properties

 For example: